simran-memon/travel-o-cloud/README.md

 * Amazon Dynamo DB: A NoSQL DB used to store user details and corresponding image uploads.

-* Lambda: Lambda function which triggers an SNS email notification was enabled for certain operations on S3 bucket.
-Email notification will be sent to bucket owners if an event triggers.
+* Lambda: A lambda function which gets triggered once user uploads images to S3 bucket and sends emails to application owner.

 * SNS: A notification service which helps application owner to monitor and track users activity.